An Effective Approach To Your Overall Wellness.

-Learning Disability Evaluations – for clients who are experiencing learning issues, we provide focused learning disability evaluations with recommendations that emphasize evidence-based interventions for certain learning disorders.
+Learning disability evaluations are for clients who are experiencing learning issues.
+We provide focused learning disability evaluations with recommendations that emphasize evidence-based interventions for certain learning disorders.
 Psychoeducational testing allows for an effective evaluation of a student’s skill set in subjects like reading, mathematics, and writing where we can address specific challenges and target identified goals.
 As part of our evaluation process, we also review individualized education plans (IEP) and provide suggestions for adding or revising goals that are set to better meet your child’s needs and enhance the IEP process.

-Pre-adoption Evaluations – Pre-adoptive psychological evaluations generally center around interviews with the parent(s) together as well as independently.
+Pre-adoption evaluations generally center around interviews with the parent(s) together as well as independently.
 Sometimes, an objective (i.e., paper and pencil) personality measure may be required in order to supplement self-report (i.e., interview) data.
 Dr. Angela Reiter utilizes the MMPI-2, 16PF, and MCMI-III.
-A copy of your Homestudy is also required as psychological testing results should not be the only thing that is considered, but also the conclusions of the individual who spent several hours in your own home.
+A copy of your Homestudy is also required, as psychological testing results should not be the only thing that is considered, but also the conclusions of the individual who spent several hours in your own home.
 Dr. Angela Reiter has extensive experience in both international and domestic pre-adoption psychological evaluations.

-Psychological Assessment – includes conducting a learning evaluation while also providing a detailed insight into an individual’s social and emotional functioning to identify relevant needs such as anxiety disorders and characteristics of mood changes.
-If you have concerns about anxiety and depression, this evaluation will give us an idea about how to best help you.
+Psychological assessment includes conducting a learning evaluation while also providing a detailed insight into an individual’s social and emotional functioning to identify relevant needs such as anxiety disorders and characteristics of mood changes.
+If you have concerns about anxiety and depression, this evaluation will give us an idea of how to best help you.

-ADHD Diagnostic Testing – this diagnosis is often treated without a formal test for ADHD by, taking a look at the specific causes for difficulties with attention, planning, or impulse control.
+ADHD diagnostic testing occurs because this diagnosis is often treated without a formal test for ADHD by taking a look at the specific causes for difficulties with attention, planning, or impulse control.
 For an individual who has undergone a prior ADHD test resulting in an ADHD diagnosis, our evaluation can provide a more in-depth and complete analysis of the condition using research-supported methods to determine a truthful diagnosis on the condition and provide more targeted treatment.

-Gifted Evaluations – often an IQ test is needed for gifted children to establish eligibility into certain gifted programs, or for a parent who is interested in educational guidance.
+Gifted evaluations can be helpful for improving a child’s academic environment.
+Often an IQ test is needed for gifted children to establish eligibility into certain gifted programs, or for a parent who is interested in educational guidance.
 More comprehensive testing may need to be conducted to diagnose an emotional or learning disability in children and help with the IEP process.

-Standardized Testing Accommodations Testing – these specific evaluations are tailored to determine whether accommodations may need to be made for children taking tests like the ACT, SAT, GRE, MCAT, LSAT, or professional licensing examinations, through extended hours or private areas.
+Standardized testing accommodations testing is tailored to determine whether accommodations may need to be made for children taking tests like the ACT, SAT, GRE, MCAT, LSAT, or professional licensing examinations, through extended hours or private areas.
 This can include testing and treatment for test anxiety.

 A comprehensive psychological evaluation is one tool parents and adults can use to determine how to move forward in all aspects of their life — home, work, school, and in social situations.
 While the reasons to seek help are unique to each family or individual, some of the most common include:

-- To obtain information about one’s learning style, to include academic strengths and weaknesses
+- To obtain information about one’s learning style, including academic strengths and weaknesses

 - To assess for ADHD and/or Executive Functioning Deficits